roehampton/module-content/software-development-3/week-02/lab/README.md

 6. Once the Elephant and Lion are working, add a new class, Penguin, that implements IAnimal and has the required methods.

-7. Write client code that creates a list of IAnimal objects which you can call 'zoo', and then loops through them calling the methods required by the interfaces.
+7. Write a main method that creates a list of IAnimal objects which you can call 'zoo', and then loops through them calling the methods required by the interfaces.